meaningalignment/values-tools/README.md

 ## Caching

-The Values Tools module includes a caching mechanism to store and retrieve generated results, which can help improve performance and reduce API calls.
+The Values Tools module includes a caching mechanism to store and retrieve LLM results, which reduces API calls.
 The cache uses a SQLite database to store the data.